 5) Monetary Penalties:

-Consider a situation where your car is without any insurance coverage and you are driving it to an official second-hand car showroom to sell it.
+Consider a situation where your car without any insurance coverage and you are driving it to an official second-hand car showroom to sell it.
 During the journey, you break the traffic signal.
 A cop approaches you and asks for the usual papers: Registration Certificate, Pollution Under Control (PUC) certificate and insurance.
 Right, the insurance policy!
 Which is invalid!
 In this case, you will be charged with a monetary penalty.

 The Balancing Act: